jdrichards-pursuit/accelerator-one-react-check-in/README.md

 ## Features

-- Display a heading with the title "Book Catalog" from props
+- A heading with the title "Book Catalog" from props
-- Display the list of books
+- A display of the list of books
-- Form to add a new book to the list
+- A form with a submit button to add a new book to the list